 The consoles include code, music, and art editors inside the app, so you can do everything in one place.
 It’s possible to edit these things externally, too, if that’s your bag.
 Personally, I’ve been using VSCode along with an appropriate extension.

-My first attempt was recreating the classic demo-scene fire effect, which has popped back into the mainstream consciousness thanks to this post.
+My first attempt was recreating the classic demo-scene fire effect, which has popped back into the mainstream consciousness thanks to

 As you can see, it runs pretty great in a web browser!